Should You Get Your iPhone XS Overseas Or In Singapore?

 Let’s do our own rendition of the Big Mac Index using something that most of us hold dear to our hands – our iPhones.

-With that, this is the iPhone X Index by Seedly – we will use the prices available for the latest iPhone X on Apple Online Store.
+With that, this is the iPhone XS Index by Seedly – we will use the prices available for the latest iPhone X on Apple Online Store.

-*Prices of iPhone X is converted to SGD using Google as at 28 June 2018.
+*Prices of iPhone X is converted to SGD via Google on 14 September 2018.
 If Tax is added upon checkout, it may not be reflected above.

 (Assuming purchasing power parity holds)